 Law Review is an excellent opportunity for law students to improve their research and writing skills and become more marketable job candidates.
 Membership on the Texas Tech Law Review is obtained through participating in the annual spring multi-journal write-on competition.
 This is the only way membership can be obtained to our Review.
 Students are required to pick up the write-on packet on the date of their last final.
 Picking up the packet will not obligate any student to finish the packet or be a member of any journal.

-The application in the packet will allow those students who are seeking membership to rank the journals (Law Review, Administrative Law Journal, and the Estate Planning and Community Property Journal) by membership preference.
+The application in the packet will allow those students who are seeking membership to rank the journals (Law Review, Administrative Law Journal, Estate Planning and Community Property Journal, and the Business and Bankruptcy Law Journal) by membership preference.
 The packet will include information regarding the requirements of the competition and the selection process.
 The packet will also include all of the information necessary to write the casenote portion of the competition and to do the editing portion of the competition.
 Upon completion of the packet, the current members of our review will grade the packets.
 Membership invitations will be extended the first part of July.

 Participation on Law Review requires a two-year commitment.
 As such, the only opportunity a student has to be considered for Law Review is after their first year in law school.
 Only upcoming 2Ls are allowed to enter the write-on competition.
 Law Review selects its members based on applicants’ participation and performance in our write-on competition.
 Thirty-five members are selected annually from the first-year class, with offers being made during the summer.